-COVID-19 Financial Help
+COVID-19 Financial Support

-The Government has developed three Online Assessment Tools to help businesses:
+The Government has developed three online assessment tools to help businesses:

-Business Risk Assessment.
-This tool is to help business operators develop a risk assessment tailored to the specific circumstances of their business and provides advice on how work practices can be changed to mitigate any risks identified.
+- Business Risk Assessment – This tool is to help business operators develop a risk assessment tailored to the specific circumstances of their business and provides advice on how work practices can be changed to mitigate any risks identified.

-Employee Risk Assessment.
-This tool is to help employees determine whether they should be going back to work or whether they should continue to work from home and includes advice specifically for tourism related businesses.
+- Employee Risk Assessment – This tool is to help employees determine whether they should be going back to work or whether they should continue to work from home and includes advice specifically for tourism related businesses.

 If your business is in distress, the Government have also published guidance on available support, restructuring and insolvency advice here.

 The Department for Business, Enterprise and Industrial Strategy (BEIS) is encouraging businesses across England to contact their local Growth Hub, they can provide a free to use, impartial and local single point of contact to all businesses, so that they can access the right advice and support.
 Find your local Growth Hub here.